 Pay-to-play fees and other fund expenses can completely destroy the value of a 401(k) and can make it better to save for retirement by purchasing investments outside of your company’s sponsored plan.

 Most of us rely on our 401(k)s as our sole investment vehicle to get us to retirement.
-This is a bad idea as the average person that contributes to a 401(k) only contributes 3.1% of their income.
+This may be a bad idea, especially if your contribution is small.
+The average person that contributes to a 401(k) only contributes 3.1% of their income.

 If you made $70,000 for 30 years, generated a 7% return after fees every year, and contributed 3.1% of your income to your 401(k) then you would only amass just over $200,000 by the end of the thirtieth year.
 In 30 years from now, $200,000 won’t give you much of a retirement, especially since you’ll only be able to keep 70-85% after Uncle Sam takes his cut.